gammasim/simtools/docs/source/user-guide/databases.md

 The script `upload_from_model_repository_to_local_db.sh` uses the [model parameter repository](https://gitlab.cta-observatory.org/cta-science/simulations/simulation-model/model_parameters) from the CTAO gitlab and uploads its contents to the local database instance.

-Note that database names are hardcoded in the scripts and need to be adjusted accordingly.
+Note that database names and repository branches are hardcoded in the scripts and need to be adjusted accordingly.

-## Purge the local database instance and all networks, images, containers
+### Purge the local database instance and all networks, images, containers

 The script `purge_local_db.sh` stops and removes the container and deletes all networks, images, and containers.